azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 - Azure Pipeline for pushing data into Azure Search index
 - Azure Search service
 - Search page 'client' written in jQuery & HTML5
+- App Insights for analytics and gathering telemetry

 ## End to End Data Flow
 The data flow and interaction between the components is as follows